nikumar1206/loco/notes.md

   - can likely do this client side as well

 - should run cleanup resources if deployment fails anywhere.

   - simple implementation is done.

+- need to configure a decent HPA for the nodes themselves on kubernetes.

+- does loco need to store the local path the user deployed their app from?
+  - maybe we need to warn them if the provided project path has changed to ensure they arent messing things up and referencing the wrong project?
+  - store mapping under $HOME/.loco?
+- if we wanna continue with some gitlab container registry, we can use the container registry

+- Secrets we need to manage
+  - Terraform Cloud secret
+  - Gitlab secret
+  - Digital Ocean / Cloud provder secret.
+  - GH Oauth Client Secret (to identify